thierrymoudiki/thierrymoudiki.github.io/_posts/2020-10-02-osic-kaggle.md

 - Their __sex__
 - Their __smoking status__: currently smokes, ex-smoker, never smoked

-The challenge is to __assess the lung function by forecasting the FVC__ (I'm not asking myself here, if it's the good or bad way to do that).
+The challenge is to __assess the lung function's health by forecasting the FVC__ (I'm not asking myself here, if it's the good or bad way to do that).
 What I like about this competition, is that there are __many ways to approach it__.
 Here's a non-exhaustive list:

 1.One way could be to __construct a Statistical/Machine Learning (ML) model on the whole dataset__, and study the (conditional) distribution of the FVC, knowing the scan, age, sex, and smoking status.
 In this first approach we consider that disease evolution can be generalized